rjt-weber/Predicting-bike-demand-using-linear-regression/README.md

 Bike sharing demand
 ---------------------------
-The goal of this project is to predict bike sharing demand at any given hour.
-For that we build a simple machine learning model based on ordinary least squares regression.
+This project predicts bike sharing demand at any given hour.
+I build a simple machine learning model based on ordinary least squares regression to gain an understanding of the virtues and limitations of applying linear regression to a non-linear problem.

 Find more information on the Kaggle competition and the data provided [here](https://www.kaggle.com/c/bike-sharing-demand/overview).

 View the project in the following order:
 1. data_exploration.ipynb
     - follow the insights extracted through data exploration
 2. ols_linear_regression.ipynb
     - follow the steps taken to build and improve the model
 3. ols_linear_regression_assumptions.ipynb
     - verify linear regression assumptions

 View the analyses directly by clicking the jupyter notebook file in the GitHub repository.
+  - GitHub renders the files for immediate viewing.
+  - It might take a few seconds to render and/or you might have to reload if rendering is unsuccessful.
-GitHub renders the files for immediate viewing.
-The following installation steps are only necessary if the code is to be used.
+  - The following installation steps are only necessary if the code is to be executed.

 Installation
 ---------------------------